PaarthBhasin/state_capital_lookup/README.md

 # state_capital_lookup

-Made using HTMl,Bootstrap and JavaScript.
+Made using HTML,Bootstrap and JavaScript.